April 21, 2014

 I’m sure you all know the game Bingo, where you have a card and someone yells out numbers like, “B-53!”
 If you have that number on your card, you get to cross it off.
 Well, beginning Monday, April 21 through Friday, April 25, you can participate in STACKS Reading Bingo.
 Instead of numbers, we will be calling out book titles.
 If you have read that book, then you can cross it off your card.
 Keep reading for the instructions that tell you how to play . . .
 Continue reading

-March 16th is Selection Sunday for the 2014 NCAA Basketball tournament known as March Madness.
-For those of you who love basketball, this is obviously the highlight of the year–the next three weeks are all about watching, eating, and breathing basketball!
-As this 76th season of March Madness kicks off, we’re lacing up our sneakers, dusting off our pom-poms, and rounding up our favorite basketball books, games, and activities at the STACKS.
+For those of you who love basketball, March is obviously the highlight of the year–the next three weeks are all about watching, eating, and breathing basketball!
+We’re lacing up our sneakers, dusting off our pom-poms, and rounding up our favorite basketball books, games, and activities at the STACKS.

 Which team are you rooting for this year?
 What are you doing for March Madness?
 Share in the Comments below!